Current bounds on baryogenesis from complex Yukawa couplings of light fermions

-\twocolumngrid \paragraph*{Results} We present our results in Table~\ref{tab:BAUresults}.
+\paragraph*{Results} We present our results in Table~\ref{tab:BAUresults}.
 The first prominent result is that no light charged fermion could give the dominant contribution to the \ac{BAU}.
-Of all the \ac{SM} charged fermions only the $\tau$ could produce $100 \%$ of the observed \ac{BAU}~\cite{Fuchs:2020uoc}.
-The next in importance can be the $\mu$~\cite{Fuchs:2019ore}, which brings us to consider the relatively negligible effect of the quarks.
-As mentioned, although the \ac{CPV} term is proportional to the \ac{dim-$4$} Yukawa coupling squared, which tends to be larger for quarks, they also have more washout than leptons which leads to lower contribution to the \ac{BAU}.
-In addition, the bounds are comparable, and thus their maximal percentage is relatively small.\\ That being said, one could consider two flavor modification, in which case the electron has a special feature.
-Assuming the interplay of different species does not dramatically change the numerical calculation, the electron could cancel the contribution of another particle to the \ac{eEDM}, while leaving the contribution to the \ac{BAU} essentially unchanged.
-When combined, the interference allows particles that are constrained mostly by the \ac{eEDM}, such as the top~\cite{Fuchs:2020uoc}, to account for the \ac{BAU}, e.g. for $\kappa_t^I \approx 0.04$ the top generates $Y_B^\text{obs}$, while $\kappa_e^I \approx-0.06$ cancels the top's contribution to the \ac{eEDM} (See Fig.~\ref{plot:etInterplay}).
+Of all the \ac{SM} charged fermions only the $\tau$ could produce $100 \%$ of the observed \ac{BAU}~\cite{deVries:2018tgs,Fuchs:2020uoc}.
+The next in importance can be the $\mu$~\cite{Fuchs:2019ore}, which brings us to consider the relatively negligible effect of the light quarks.
+In addition to their low contribution to the \ac{BAU}, the bounds on light quarks are comparable to these of the leptons, and thus their maximal percentage is relatively small.\\ That being said, one could consider two flavor modification, in which case the electron has a special feature.
+Assuming the numerical result is linear with multiple \ac{CPV} sources of different species, the electron could cancel the contribution of some particles to the \ac{eEDM}, while leaving the contribution to the \ac{BAU} essentially unchanged.
+When combined, the interference allows particles that are constrained mostly by the \ac{eEDM}, such as the top~\cite{Fuchs:2020uoc}, to account for the \ac{BAU}.
+For example, for $\kappa_t^{I*} \approx 0.04$, the top generates $Y_B^\text{obs}$, while $\kappa_e^{I**} \approx-0.06$ cancels the top's contribution to the \ac{eEDM} (See Fig.~\ref{plot:etInterplay}).
+Because of possible cancellation, it is much harder to exclude such an elusive hypothetical scenario.\\